 According to 46% of the survey respondents, in 10 years from the release of the metaverse, people will live and coexist mainly there.

-While 36% of respondents believe we will use metaverse for entertainment purposes only and 19% claim that it won’t be used on a daily basis, the majority of interviewed people see it as an inherent part of our everyday life in the future.
+Our metaverse statistics show that while 36% of respondents believe we will use metaverse for entertainment purposes only and 19% claim that it won’t be used on a daily basis—the majority of interviewed people say that humans will live in metaverse soon.

 The choice is not surprising.
 After all, by creating an entirely new ecosystem, we create new possibilities.
 This means new job opportunities—the metaverse will need engineers, developers, VR and AR construction architects, and later on, who knows… maybe even metahuman doctors.